napari/cookiecutter-napari-plugin/README.md

    git push -u origin main
    ```

+### Enable Dependabot security updates

+You can use [Dependabot](https://docs.github.com/en/code-security/dependabot) security updates to easily update vulnerable dependencies.

+[Here's how to enable Dependabot in your github settings](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates#managing-dependabot-security-updates-for-your-repositories).
+Your Dependabot configuration file is located at `.github/dependabot.yml`.

 ### Monitor testing and coverage

 The repository should already be setup to run your tests each time you push an